 ARTICLE XIII - RPC VOLUNTEERS

-RPC volunteers enjoy the same protections enjoyed by other Academy volunteers.
+RFTPC volunteers enjoy the same protections enjoyed by other Academy volunteers.

 ARTICLE XIV - BOOKS AND RECORDS

-All minutes, records, and other documentation regarding the RPC (collectively, “records”) shall be maintained at the Academy’s office.
+All minutes, records, and other documentation regarding the RFTPC (collectively, “records”) shall be maintained at the Academy’s office.
 The Academy staff shall have primary responsibility and authority for maintaining such records.
 All such records are the property of the Academy.

 ARTICLE XV - STAFF